-The Special Educational Needs Co-ordinator is Mrs Proudman and the Assistant SENCo is Mrs Kennedy.
-Mrs Proudman and Mrs Kennedy job share across the week at Newtown Linford.
-If they are not available, a message can be left at the office.
-If necessary and after discussion with your child's class teacher Mrs Proudman and Mrs Kennedy, will make an appointment to discuss your concerns and decide, what action, if any needs to be taken.
+The Special Educational Needs Co-ordinator is Mrs Kennedy.
+If necessary and after discussion with your child's class teacher Mrs Kennedy, will make an appointment to discuss your concerns and decide, what action, if any needs to be taken.
 These appointments will either be arranged for before or after school or during the daytime.

-Mrs Proudman and Mrs Kennedy are contactable on the main school telephone number 01530 242 370 or email at office@newtown.bepschools.org
+Mrs Kennedy is contactable on the main school telephone number 01530 242 370 or email at office@newtown.bepschools.org